chenjianjx/freebencher/README.md

 ````

-You will get Apache-like output:
+You will get ApacheBench-like output:
 ````
 Test started.
 Awaiting termination...